Mafzii/mcp-filter/README.md

 ```

 1. Select servers (e.g., `1,3` for Notion + Vercel)
+2. If a server requires authentication (shown with 🔑), you'll be prompted to enter API keys
-2. Pick tools from each server
+3. Pick tools from each server
-3. Get a combined filtered server in `output/`
+4. Get a combined filtered server in `output/`
+5. Optionally add to Claude Code config automatically

 ## Programmatic Usage